 However, the fact that the scores of the other parameters are on par with our default configuration is rather unexpected.
-For the facets, the score is even slightly superior.
-This means that the noise introduced from extraneous item or subitem features in Table 3.5 and the feature reduction made for Table 3.2 based on the allow-subitem parameter predictions, which have an accuracy of more than 97%, result in a similar error rate.
+For filter the score is even slightly superior.
+This means that the noise introduced from extraneous item or subitem features in Table 3.5 and the feature reduction made for Table 3.2 based on the allow-subitem parameter prediction, which has an accuracy of more than 99%, result in a similar fault rate.